2001 NCAA Division I men's basketball championship game: Game Summary

 The second-ranked team coming into the NCAA Tournament would leave giving both the school and coach Mike Krzyzewski their third national championship.
 Arizona cut Duke's lead to 39–37 early in the second half, but Mike Dunleavy Jr. – with his father, NBA coach Mike Dunleavy Sr., in the stands – connected on three consecutive three-pointers during an 11-2 Duke run on his way to a team-high 21 points.
 The Wildcats got back within 3 four times, including twice inside the four-minute TV timeout.
 However, Battier proved himself too much for the Wildcats to handle as he hit two critical shots to keep the Blue Devils comfortably ahead.
-Jay Williams, despite a poor shooting night, iced the game with a three-pointer from the top of the key off a Battier screen that gave give Duke an 80–72 lead with under 2 minutes to play.
+Jay Williams, despite a poor shooting night, iced the game with a three-pointer from the top of the key off a Battier screen that gave Duke an 80–72 lead with under 2 minutes to play.

 Following the season, Krzyzewski was also inducted into the Naismith Memorial Basketball Hall of Fame.
 Earlier in the season, the court at Cameron Indoor Stadium in Durham had been named Coach K Court after the Blue Devils' second game of the year, a victory over Villanova in the second round of the NIT Season Tip-Off (then the Preseason NIT) that was Krzyzewski's 500th victory as Duke head coach.